GTK-teaching/RNA-seq/_episodes/03-Sleuth.md

 s2c
 ```

-We will now make a sleuth object.
+We will now make a sleuth object (so).
 The functions called here come out of the sleuth library we
 attached earlier.

 ```